Bangladesh–South Korea relations: Cultural relations

-Bangladeshi Community in South Korea
+Bangladeshi community in South Korea

 Approximately 25,000 Bangladeshi nationals reside in South Korea, including around 3,500 students.
 Most Bangladeshi students pursue studies in science and engineering fields.
 In the labor sector, Bangladeshi workers typically enter the country as low- to mid-skilled employees through the Employment Permit System (EPS).
 Since 2008, the number of Bangladeshi workers who have come to South Korea through the EPS has reached about 31,249 as of 2023.

-Bangladeshi workers in South Korea can earn between 2,000 and 3,000 USD per month, including overtime pay, in addition to their base salary.
+Bangladeshi workers in South Korea can earn between 2,000 and US$3,000 per month, including overtime pay, in addition to their base salary.
 They are also eligible to enroll in social insurance programs such as industrial accident insurance, health insurance, and the national pension scheme.

 The Bangladeshi community in South Korea operates educational institutions such as Bangladeshi community schools, where children receive instruction in Bengali language, Bangladeshi culture, and religious education.
 The community also engages actively in cultural events, seminars, and other activities in cooperation with the Embassy of Bangladesh in Seoul.

 The South Korean government has announced plans to expand the annual EPS quota to around 10,000, signaling continued support for the future inflow of Bangladeshi workers.